-The Clearance Volume is generally expressed as percentages of Swept Volume.
+The Clearance Volume is generally expressed as a percentage of Swept Volume.

 It is the distance traveled by the Piston in one minute.
 The piston Speed=2LN meter/min.
 If the R.P.M. of Engine Shaft=N and length of Stroke=L meter.

-This is the distance between the Center of Crankshaft and Center of Crank pin.
+This is the distance between the Center of the Crankshaft and the Center of the Crankpin.
 Hence the distance will be equal to half the Stroke Length.